A Guide to Car Finance: HP and PCP

 Who is PCP suitable for?

-If you’re a private buyer and looking for multiple options at the end of your agreement, then a PCP agreement could be the right choice for you.
+If you’re a private buyer looking to spread the cost of buying a car and wanting multiple options when it comes to the contract’s end, then a PCP agreement could be the one for you.

 For more information and to find out if a PCP agreement is the right choice for you, enquire online, give us a call, or pop down to your local Vertu Motors dealership today, where one of our friendly team members will help you get started.